MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-authentication-managed-identity.md

 ### Configure the VM with a system-managed identity

 A system-assigned managed identity is a feature of Azure that allows your virtual machine to automatically manage its own identity in Azure Active Directory.
-This section explains how to configure your VM with a system-assigned identity to securely access your Azure Container Registry.y
+This section explains how to configure your VM with a system-assigned identity to securely access your Azure Container Registry.

 ### Configure the VM with a system-managed identity